JuliaMolSim/Molly.jl/docs/src/docs.md

 ## Neighbor finders

 Neighbor finders find close atoms periodically throughout the simulation, saving on computation time by allowing the force calculation between distant atoms to be omitted.
+When using a neighbor finder you should in general also use a cutoff (see [Cutoffs](@ref)) with a cutoff distance less than the neighbor list distance.
 The available neighbor finders are:
 - [`NoNeighborFinder`](@ref)
 - [`CellListMapNeighborFinder`](@ref)